 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.

-- The defendant arranged a meeting with a minor OR a person s/he believed to be a minor;
+- You arranged a meeting with a minor OR a person you believed to be a minor;

-- When the defendant did so, s/he was motivated by an unnatural or abnormal sexual interest in children; and
+- When you did so, you were motivated by an unnatural or abnormal sexual interest in children; and

-- At that meeting, the defendant intended to expose his/her genitals, pubic or rectal area, have the minor expose his/her genitals, pubic or rectal area, OR engage in lewd or lascivious behavior.8
+- At that meeting, you intended to expose your genitals, pubic or rectal area, have the minor expose their genitals, pubic or rectal area, OR engage in lewd or lascivious behavior.4

 Let’s take a closer look at some of the terms in this legal definition.

-A minor or a person s/he believed to be a minor
+A Minor or a Person You Believed to be a Minor

-A minor is a person who is younger than eighteen (18) years old.
-A person is considered to turn 18 on the first minute of his/her 18th birthday.9
+A minor is a person who is younger than 18 years old.
+A person is considered to turn 18 on the first minute of their 18th birthday.5

 So this law makes it a crime to arrange a meeting for sexual purposes with anyone under 18—both prepubescent children and older, sexually-mature teenagers.